TruongGiangPham-1/TruongGiangPham-1.github.io/docs/412-projects/412grad.md

     <img src="{{site.baseurl}}/assets/images/grad/PPO_straight_road_duration.png" alt="maes" width="500" >
 </p>

-I averaged across 3 seeds.
-Each seed is the grey curve.
-The red curve is the running average.
+I averaged the results across three random seeds—each shown as a grey curve.
+The red curve represents the running average.

 There is no learning going on as expected.
 Some of the reason why is mentioned in the limitation.